-These tires are suitable for any light truck and SUVs.
+These tires are suitable for any light truck and SUV.

 With this tire, you will get the year-round service that you seek.
 The tires are rated to run at least 50,000 miles before they start to wear out.

-You will get decent all-weather traction with this tire as its treads are enhanced with staggered blocks.
+You will get decent all-terrain tires traction with this tire as its treads are enhanced with staggered blocks.

-It has a large footprint that gives you the highest level of traction on loose surfaces.
+It has a large footprint that gives you the highest level of traction on loose wet surfaces.

-The product is constructed of a compound that is tough, durable, and puncture-resistant.
+The product is based on rough construction; constructed of a compound that is tough, durable, and puncture-resistant.

-This also means that the tires can be deflated frequently without it losing its rigidity over time.
+This also means that the tires can be deflated frequently without it losing their rigidity over time.